resolving/ruby-code-autoreloader/README.md

 `RubyCodeAutoreloader` will search for all ruby `"*.rb"` files inside directories that described in `autoloadable_paths`.
 The pattern for searching files is `Dir.glob("#{path}/**/*.rb")`, e.g. will be loaded all files from subdirectories too.
+Or you can define the direct file path, for example `app/endpoint_flux/validations/concern/error.rb`.
 Each file will be loaded by `load` or `require` directive, depends on `autoreload_enabled` mode.
 After each file loading, `RubyCodeAutoreloader` will accumulate loaded Classes/Modules inside module variable `@autoloaded_classes`, that will be used to remove constant before each `Reloading`.